By Isis Darios | Published on April 26

 What are the three types of GDS systems?

 In terms of hotel GDS providers, there are three main giants that dominate the market:

 Amadeus – Amadeus has been connecting travel providers to travel sellers since 1987.
 They serve over 770,000 hotels in 190+ countries worldwide and have a global team of 19,000 employees.
 Aside from hotels, Amadeus also services airlines, airport operators, rail operators, ground handlers, car rental companies & transfer providers, insurance provider groups, and cruise lines & ferries.

-Sabre– Sabre has been part of the birth of airline automation since the 1960s.
+Sabre – Sabre has been part of the birth of airline automation since the 1960s.
 Today, they have almost 400,000 travel agents in their global travel marketplace.
-Their technology products include travel-focused mobile apps, check-in kiosks, airline and hotel reservation networks, ticket agent terminals, aircraft & crew scheduling systems, and much more.
+Their technology products include travel-focused mobile apps, check-in kiosks, airline and hotel reservation networks, ticket agent terminals, aircraft & crew scheduling systems, revenue management solutions, and much more.

 Connecting your hotel to a GDS with Cloudbeds